top of page

 • Identify implementability/execution difficulty and limiting factors (30 min. per idea)

-• Quantitative modelling (30 min. per idea)
+• Quantitative modeling (30 min. per idea)

 • CEA/BCR estimates